acashjos/streamy/Readme.md

 ## Gotchas
 1) Every chain should terminate with an empty `()`.
 Execution will only commence after that.
 2) With streamy, `foreach` **do not** terminate chaining.
 You can chain multiple `foreach` blocks or even add a `reduce` block after a `foreach`.
-3) Unlike native function, which usually have a function signature similar to `(..., element, index, array..)`, streamy functions will not provide an `array`.
+3) Unlike native function, which usually have a function signature similar to `(..., element, index, array..)`, streamy operations will not provide an `array`.
 It will however provide ` element, index` parameters.
 The `index` provided is calculated to match the index of a virtual array that the previous operations could have generated.
 In other words, `element` and `index` are exactly the same as what you'd get when using native array operations

 ## Documentation